SuperMoathx7/NLP/README.md

 # 📱 Phone Recommender ChatBot

 An interactive web-based chatbot that gives personalized phone recommendations and review summaries based on user input.
 Supports English and Arabic.
-Built using HTML, CSS, JS, Bootstrap, and CSV datasets—no backend needed.
+Built using HTML, CSS, JS, Bootstrap, and CSV datasets.

 ---